oac-tree/oac-tree/doc/procedure.rst

 Procedure
 =========

-The ``Procedure`` class represents instruction trees to be executed within the Sequencer and a workspace of globally accessible variables (see :ref:`Variable`).
+The ``Procedure`` class represents instruction trees to be executed within the oac-tree and a workspace of globally accessible variables (see :ref:`Variable`).
 It provides methods to handle variables and instructions, and to manage the execution flow.
 A procedure can include multiple top-level instructions, where at most one is defined to be the root instruction that will be executed on procedure execution.

 Architecture
 ------------